kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 A stereo image pair is used to obtain the necessary depth information for depth-aware deblurring.
-Stereo matching has a long tradition and many well working algorithms were proposed like semi-global block matching or graph-cut approaches.
+Stereo matching has a long tradition and many well working algorithms were proposed like semi-global matching :cite:`Hi2007` or graph-cut :cite:`Kolmogorov2001` approaches.
 Hence using stereo images to obtain depth information is a appropriate decision.

 A hierarchical approach is used to make the PSF estimation robust for each depth level - even for depth levels with a small number of pixels.
 Thus a